parthindia47/sniffer_bot/README.md

 ### Understanding Project structure :

-there is mainly 3 file which runs the bot :
+there is mainly 3 file which is used while running bot, 2 files needed to be triggered by user ( sniffer_bot_main_telegram_process.py and binance_data_fetch.py ) and  1 file ( binance_dummy_trade.py ) is used internally :

-1) sniffer_bot_main_telegram_process.py
+1) **sniffer_bot_main_telegram_process.py**
-- this file is responsible for user management in the bot.
+- This file is responsible for user management in the bot.
-- it identify commands like /addme , /removeme, /myhealth, /start.
+- It identify telegram commands like /addme, /removeme, /myhealth, /start.
-- it also send socket message to binance_data_fetch.py , to make user registration in real time.
+- It also send socket messages to **binance_data_fetch.py** , to update it's user database in real time.

-2) binance_data_fetch.py
+2) **binance_data_fetch.py**
-- this is the main file which do all data processing.
+- This is the main file which do all data processing on candles and twitter data.
+- It also triggers binance_dummy_trade.py when signal is detected.
+- It also sends telegram messages about detected signal to all registered users.
-- it listen on socket from sniffer_bot_main_telegram_process.py,
+- It listen on socket from sniffer_bot_main_telegram_process.py and binance_dummy_trade.py.
-- it fetch data from binance and then check twitts.
+- It fetch data from binance and then check twitts.

-3) binance_dummy_trade.py
+3) **binance_dummy_trade.py**
-- this file is triggered in different shell , to generat the dummy trade.
+- This file is triggered in different shell , to generat the dummy trade.
-- mainly binance_data_fetch.py triggers this file and generate dummy_trade.
+- Mainly binance_data_fetch.py triggers this file and generate dummy_trade.

+note : read comment headers in individual file for more info.

 =================================================